 A general's victory over back injury from Novant Health Healthy Headlines on Vimeo.

-A team at Novant Health Presbyterian Medical Center led by neurosurgeon Dr. Adam Backcould straighten a curve (scoliosis) in Amos' spine and replace the deteriorated disks that were causing his pain without performing open-back surgery.
+He landed in the office of Novant Health neurosurgeon, Dr. Adam Back, who explained that with minimally invasive spine surgery, a team could straighten a curve (scoliosis) in Amos' spine and replace the deteriorated disks that were causing his pain without performing open-back surgery, which Amos had been through before.

 This new approach relies on smaller incisions, minimizing damage to nearby muscle so there are fewer side effects and less pain, which means a shorter hospital stay and a speedier recovery.